pjmakey2/periodicall/README.md

-This is a test of the django-celery-beat packages
+This is a test of the django-celery-beat package

 You will need.